VIBHAVKULAVMODE/Face_recognition/README.md

 # Face_recognition
-Made a simple face recognition model using face_recognition api of dlib also contains code to convert images into HOG images for detection
+Made a simple face recognition model using face_recognition api of dlib Also contains code to convert images into HOG images for detection